 Most people see improvement after addressing the first two pillars.
 If a patient was still having symptoms after addressing the first two pillars, I knew we had to go a little deeper.

 You are exposed to thousands of toxins every day, even if you don’t live in a polluted area or work in an industrial job.
-They’re found in the air you breathe, the water you drink, the food you eat, cookware, cosmetics, and cleaning products.
-While you can’t avoid toxins completely, the solution is to reduce your body’s toxic burden and detox it.
-First you address the toxins in your home by:
+They’re found in the air you breathe, the water you drink, and the food you eat.
+Believe it or not, they’re also in cookware, cosmetics, and cleaning products.

-- Buying clean body products.
+• Buying clean body products

-- Buy clean food and eat organic whenever possible.
+• Buy clean food and eat organic whenever possible.
 It can be expensive, so if anything, buy grass-fed beef, free-range chicken, and wild-caught seafood.

-- Clean your water by installing water filters on your sinks and shower taps.
-I, myself, have a full filtration system from Aquasana.
+• Clean your water by installing water filters on your sinks and shower taps.
+I, myself, have a full filtration system from Aquasana

-- Cleaning your air by getting a HEPA filter for your home.
+• Cleaning your air by getting a HEPA filter for your home.
 I use AIRDoctor® air filters in my home.

-- Use clean skin care products.
+• Use clean skin care products

 Your body creates its own master detoxifier called glutathione.
 I recommend supplementing with extra glutathione while your body is trying to excrete toxins, especially if you are anywhere on the autoimmune spectrum.